 I tell myself I’ll stop doing it, but I don’t.
 There’s always a conversation worth having, or a drink worth finishing, or an errand worth running, or a room worth cleaning, or a computer worth rebooting, or a nail worth filing – literally ANYTHING takes precedence over a quick trip to the bathroom.

-And this is how I found myself walking slowly backwards across the White House lawn, wondering how long I had before someone stopped and asked me where the fuck I thought I was going.
+And this is how I found myself walking slowly backwards across the South Lawn of the White House, wondering how long I had before someone stopped and asked me where the fuck I thought I was going.

 It had been a lovely day up until that point.
 My husband and I were invited months prior and had spent hours going over every detail.
 I knew I had to pee the second we got to the first checkpoint, but there were no bathrooms outside so there was nothing I could do about it.
 NOT MY FAULT.

 I take partial ownership of my decision not to excuse myself once we got inside, but I really can’t be blamed.
 I was standing inside the White House, for God’s sake.
 If I can’t make myself stand and go to the bathroom while sitting on the couch in my own home, then I really had no shot of making it work while standing in the President’s waiting area.

 I definitely could have ducked out to use the facilities before we went into the receiving room, but then I really wanted to see the receiving room!
 I’m an observer, after all.
-Plus there was some political stuff my dad would have loved (my dad ran for congress once) so it was real neat to sneak some pics of it.
+Plus there was some political stuff my dad would have loved — my dad ran for Congress once — so it was really neat to sneak some pics of it.
 After that we were ushered into a room to meet the President, and I couldn’t very well do it then.